jasongit0311/maize_for_Li/README.md

     -o outputfile

-## Calculate geno average and pValue
+## Calculate the effect of homozygous alleles and heterozygous allele in testcross population
-According to the input genotype file and phenotype file, the phenotype mean and significance (homozygous ref and alt) of each locus genotype can be calculated
+Based on the genotype file and phenotype file, the effect of homozygous alleles (homozygous Ref and Alt) and heterozygous allele of each genotype site can be calculated, and the significance of phenotypic difference between homozygous Ref allele and homozygous Alt allele can be also calculated.

     Usage: sh calculate_geno_ave_pValue.sh  -g ${geno file} -p ${pheno file} -r ${the line of phenotype} -n ${geno number} -w ${workdir}